thawro/yolo-pytorch/RESEARCH.md

   <img src="https://github.com/thawro/yolo-pytorch/assets/50373360/c20d0886-7ea0-4e47-89ef-3655d6e8e5df" alt="FPN_block" height="350"/>
 </p>

-With a coarser-resolution feature map, the spatial resolution is upsampled by a factor of 2 (using nearest neighbor upsampling for simplicity).
-The upsampled map is then merged with the corresponding bottom-up map (which undergoes a _1 × 1_ convolutional layer to reduce channel dimensions) by element-wise addition.
+With a coarser-resolution feature map, the spatial resolution is upsampled by a factor of $2$ (using nearest neighbor upsampling for simplicity).
+The upsampled map is then merged with the corresponding bottom-up map (which undergoes a $1 × 1$ convolutional layer to reduce channel dimensions) by element-wise addition.
 This process is iterated until the finest resolution map is generated.
-Iteration is started by simply attaching a _1×1_ convolutional layer on _C5_ to produce the coarsest resolution map.
-Finally, a _3×3_ convolution is appended on each merged map to generate the final feature map, which is to reduce the aliasing effect of upsampling.
-This final set of feature maps is called _{P2, P3, P4, P5}_, corresponding to _{C2, C3, C4, C5}_ that are respectively of the same spatial sizes.
-Because all levels of the pyramid use shared classifiers/regressors as in a traditional featurized image pyramid, the feature dimension (numbers of channels, denoted as _d_) is fixed in all the feature maps. _d = 256_ in this paper and thus all extra convolutional layers have 256-channel outputs.
+Iteration is started by simply attaching a $1 × 1$ convolutional layer on $C_5$ to produce the coarsest resolution map.
+Finally, a $3 × 3$ convolution is appended on each merged map to generate the final feature map, which is to reduce the aliasing effect of upsampling.
+This final set of feature maps is called ${P_2, P_3, P_4, P_5}$, corresponding to ${C_2, C_3, C_4, C_5}$ that are respectively of the same spatial sizes.
+Because all levels of the pyramid use shared classifiers/regressors as in a traditional featurized image pyramid, the feature dimension (numbers of channels, denoted as $d$) is fixed in all the feature maps. $d = 256$ in this paper and thus all extra convolutional layers have 256-channel outputs.
 There are no non-linearities in these extra layers, which has been empirically found to have minor impacts.
 The more sophisticated blocks (e.g., using multi-layer residual blocks as the connections) have been tested and observed marginally better results.

-*
+> **_NOTE:_** Most of the YOLO approaches uses the idea of connecting the backbone path (**Bottom-up pathway**) with the neck path **Top-down pathway** by the use of the **lateral connections**.
+The FPN is further improved to PAN and finally to BiFPN neck configurations.

 ## Soft NMS
 2017 | [paper](https://arxiv.org/pdf/1704.04503.pdf) | _Improving Object Detection With One Line of Code_

-Non-maximum suppression (NMS) is an integral part of the object detection pipeline.
+Non-maximum suppression (**NMS**) is an integral part of the object detection pipeline.
 First, it sorts all detection boxes on the basis of their scores.
-The detection box _M_ with the maximum score is selected and all other detection boxes with a significant overlap (using a pre-defined threshold) with _M_ are suppressed.
+The detection box $M$ with the maximum score is selected and all other detection boxes with a significant overlap (using a pre-defined threshold) with $M$ are suppressed.
 This process is recursively applied on the remaining boxes.
 As per the design of the algorithm, if an object lies within the predefined overlap threshold, it leads to a miss.

-Authors proposed an improved version of NMS, that is a _Soft-NMS_, an algorithm which decays the detection scores of all other objects as a continuous function of their overlap with _M_.
+Authors proposed an improved version of NMS, that is a _**Soft-NMS**_, an algorithm which decays the detection scores of all other objects as a continuous function of their overlap with _M_.
 Hence, no object is eliminated in this process.

 During the analysis of old NMS, authors wanted the improved metric to take the following conditions into account:
 * Score of neighboring detections should be decreased to an extent that they have a smaller likelihood of increasing the false positive rate, while being above obvious false positives in the ranked list of detections.
 * Removing neighboring detections altogether with a low NMS threshold would be sub-optimal and would increase the miss-rate when evaluation is performed at high overlap thresholds.
 * Average precision measured over a range of overlap thresholds would drop when a high NMS threshold is used

 It would be ideal if the penalty function was continuous, otherwise it could lead to abrupt changes to the ranked list of detections.
 A continuous penalty function should have no penalty when there is no overlap and very high penalty at a high overlap.
-Also, when the overlap is low, it should increase the penalty gradually, as _M_ should not affect the scores of boxes which have a very low overlap with it.
-However, when overlap of a box _bi_ with _M_ becomes close to one, _bi_ should be significantly penalized.
+Also, when the overlap is low, it should increase the penalty gradually, as $M$ should not affect the scores of boxes which have a very low overlap with it.
+However, when overlap of a box $b_i$ with $M$ becomes close to one, $b_i$ should be significantly penalized.
 Taking this into consideration, authors proposed a Gaussian penalty function:

 <p align="center">
   <img src="https://github.com/thawro/yolo-pytorch/assets/50373360/24ac7cb8-9152-49b3-9127-b13b03f98bf7" alt="soft_NMS_eq" height="60"/>